B.C.'s short-term rental legislation

 Data sharing

-To assist local governments with better short-term rental bylaw enforcement, short-term rental platforms will be required to share information about short-term listings on a monthly basis, beginning in May 2024.
+To assist local governments with better short-term rental bylaw enforcement, short-term rental platforms are required to share information about short-term listings on a monthly basis.

 This information is confidential and will not be disclosed to the public.